 “We give the critical thinking skills, but we also offer that kind of worldly wisdom because we understand societies.
-I think we manage to fire up people without them realising sometimes!
-Some of our students have set up an amnesty international human rights group, one of my students is doing a fashion show for HIV, and we have another who’s setting up a food bank.
+I think we manage to fire people up without them realising sometimes!
+Some of our students have set up an amnesty international human rights group and one of my students is doing a fashion show for HIV, then we have another who’s setting up a food bank.
 It makes people more humanitarian, and I think that’s a massive part of it.
 A lot of people come into Social Sciences wanting to change the world but they don’t know how.
 We get them to think about how to do it – we don’t push them – we get them to think about it by offering them options.

 What kind of careers can students look forward to after graduating?

 “That’s a question we always get!
 Our students go into such a mix of areas.
-We get the ‘change the worldies’ – those who want to affect the world in some way and go into the third sector organisations like Oxfam and Red Cross or even set up their own charities!
+We get the ‘change the worldies’ – those who want to affect the world in some way and go into third sector organisations like Oxfam and Red Cross, or even set up their own charities!

 What areas of Social Science can students specialise in?

 “You can specialise in all sorts.
 With Sociology, you might look at gender and gender equality, domestic abuse, sexuality, or race and ethnicity, so you can specialise in quite unique areas.
 Although the degree might look broad on paper, it’s meant to be, because you are meant to specialise as you go through.